Günther Blumentritt: Combat command and German surrender

 Shortly after the upheaval associated with the assassination attempt, Blumentritt returned to his position as Chief of Staff of OB West, first under Generalfeldmarshall Walter Model, then once again under Rundstedt when he was restored to command.
-However, he now served as a field commander rather than a staff officer, as he had been removed from his post as Chief of Staff and given a combat command and after being shuffled around to the LXXXVI Armeekorps and the LVII Panzerkorps, he was tapped as leader of "Corps Group Blumentritt" consisting of the XII SS Armeekorps (made up of the 176.
-Infantrie under Oberst Landau and the 183.
-Volksgrenadier under General Lange).
+However, he was soon transferred from his post as Chief of Staff to combat command.
+He was considered for LXXXVI Army Corps and for LVII Panzer Corps, then made commander of "Corps Group Blumentritt", consisting of the XII SS Armeekorps (176th Infantry Division and 183rd Volksgrenadier Division).

-Under Model and then the restored Rundstedt, the German army fell back, defending the Siegfried Line.
-Blumentritt and his command bore responsibility for almost 22 mi of front northwest of Loverich (now part of Baesweiler) through Geilenkirchen all the way to the Meuse.
+Under Model and then the restored Rundstedt, the German army fell back to the Siegfried Line.
+Corps Group Blumentritt held almost 22 mi of front northwest of Loverich (now part of Baesweiler), through Geilenkirchen all the way to the Meuse.
 After the Allied victory just to the south in the Battle of the Bulge, they turned their attention north to Blumentritt's position.
-Subsequently, he and the XII SS Korps failed in their attempt to hold the salient of the Roer Triangle during the British Operation Blackcock.
+In Operation Blackcock, British forces drove Blumentritt's force from the salient of the Roer Triangle.

-On 29 January 1945 (not long after the collapse of the Roer Triangle), Blumentritt was appointed commander of the 25th Armee in the Netherlands, and all ground combat units in the country, not only of the Army, but also of the Navy and Air Force were brought together under this army.
-The army was tasked with holding Holland as a "fortress" under all circumstances.
-Blumentritt presented his assessment to Rundstedt that the Allied forces, in the aftermath of the failed attempt to swing north through Arnhem, would bypass Holland and cross the Rhine further south (an accurate prediction), thus cutting off the forces in Holland.
-However, Hitler refused to evacuate the country and consequently the German forces in Holland later fell into Allied hands without a major battle.
-It was also during this time that Blumentritt received the Oak Leaves (Eichenlaub) to the Knights Cross of the Iron Cross.
+On 29 January 1945 (not long after the collapse of the Roer Triangle), Blumentritt was appointed commander of 25th Army in the Netherlands.
+All ground combat troops in the country, including naval and Luftwaffe troops, were subordinated to 25th Army, which was ordered to hold Holland as a "fortress" under all circumstances.
+Earlier, in the aftermath of the Allies' failed attack through Arnhem, Blumentritt had told Rundstedt he expected the Allied forces to bypass the Netherlands and cross the Rhine further south (an accurate prediction).
+This would cut off German forces in Holland.
+However, Hitler refused to evacuate these troops, which later fell into Allied hands without a major battle.
+It was also during this time that Blumentritt received the Oak Leaves (Eichenlaub) to the Knight's Cross of the Iron Cross.
 He was the 741st person to receive this award.